rcskin/rcskin/README.md

 ---

 ### 🚀 Projects
-Here are some projects I've worked on rduring my Bootcamp:
+Here are some projects I've worked on during my Bootcamp:

 - **[School Club Booking System](https://github.com/rcskin/clubs-app):**
   A React-based system that streamlines the management of extracurricular clubs, allowing students to browse and join clubs effortlessly.